-Bells toll as Queen arrives in Windsor Castle for committal service
+Queen makes her final journey to Windsor Castle

 - Published

-The Queen's coffin has arrived in Windsor ahead of a committal service at St George's Chapel, where she will be laid to rest with her late husband.
+The Queen's coffin has arrived in Windsor Castle for a committal service in St George's Chapel, where she will be laid to rest.

-The committal service led by the Dean of Windsor will be attended by 800 people, including royalty and staff.
+That service led by the Dean of Windsor is being attended by 800 people, including royalty and staff.

 The Queen will be buried alongside her husband the Duke of Edinburgh at a private burial.